-Caper in the Castro, a Macintosh HyperCard game from 1989, was the first known LGBT-themed video game.
-As the author CM Ralph explained in an interview from 2014, the game follows “a lesbian detective investigating the disappearance of a transgender woman in the Castro neighborhood of San Francisco.”
-It pays tribute to the San Francisco LGBT community while also going for jokes like a villain named Dullagan Straightman.
+Caper in the Castro, a Macintosh HyperCard game from 1989, was the first known LGBTQ-themed video game.
+As the author CM Ralph explained in an interview from 2014, the game follows “a lesbian detective investigating the disappearance of a [drag queen] in the Castro neighborhood of San Francisco.”
+It pays tribute to the San Francisco LGBTQ community while also going for jokes like a villain named Dullagan Straightman.

 The game was released as charityware: in exchange for the game, Ralph asked that you donate to an AIDS charity.